Hypertrophy Facet Joints, Facet Arthritis, Osteophytosis or Spinal Bone Spur

 Physical Therapy, Chiropractic, and Physiotherapy are the BEST Treatment Options for the Spine

 If you have been diagnosed with facet hypertrophy, you need our treatments.
 In our centers, we provide targeted integrative non-surgical treatments.
 Our Doctors of Chiropractic and Clinical Physiotherapist or Physical Therapists always treat our facet hypertrophy patients collaboratively.
 The goals of our treatment are to stabilize your condition, by fixing the root –causes.
 Earlier we mentioned that facet hypertrophy is always the result of degenerative changes in spinal discs and spinal joints.

 There are numerous methods of spine surgery for a hypertrophic facet or a hypertrophied facet.
 Regardless of type or level of invasiveness, they all fail in the long-term.
 Spine surgery for facet hypertrophy is an option best avoided.
 You will do better with conservative treatments.
 The best conservative treatment for a hypertrophic facet is NSD Therapy®, which we shall discuss later.
-First, let’s provide you information of surgical options that a spine surgeon may offer.
+First, let’s provide you information about surgical options that a spine surgeon may offer.

 We mentioned earlier that NSD Therapy® was the best means of treating your facet joint and spine.
 NSD Therapy® or Non-surgical Decompression Therapy is the most comprehensive non-invasive treatment options for a slipped disc, degenerative disc disease, sciatica, spinal canal stenosis, bone spurs or facet hypertrophy.
 Chiropractic Specialty Center® is the only center enabled to offer NSD Therapy®.
 NSD Therapy® treatment program includes physical therapy, chiropractic, physiotherapy, rehabilitation, nutrition supplements, exercise and much more.